v411e/cookio-backend/README.md

 Sse `docker-compose up` inside the docker dir to  serve
 ### for the first time starting this project:
 1. migrate your database with `docker-compose exec app php artisan migrate`
-2. `docker-compose exec app php artisan db:seed`
+2. generate fake data inside the database`docker-compose exec app php artisan db:seed`